bxdoan/bxdoan/README.md

 <div align="center">

-> A place where someone still thinks about you is a place you can call home.
+> Don’t give up, there’s no shame in falling down!
+True shame is to not stand up again!

-> — Jiraiya —
+> — Shintaro Midorima —

 </div>